nico/clangtut/tut.markdown

 object is easy, as its constructor does not take any parameters.

 The `TargetInfo` is easy, too, but we need to call a factory method as the constructor is private.
-The factory method takes a "host triple" (XXX: link?) as parameter, such as "i386-apple-darwin".
+The factory method takes a "host triple" as parameter that defines the architecture clang should compile for, such as "i386-apple-darwin".
 We will pass `LLVM_HOST_TRIPLE`, which contains the host triple describing the machine llvm was compiled on.
 But in principle, you can use clang as a [cross-compiler][] very easily, too.
 The `TargetInfo` object is required so that the preprocessor can add target-specific defines, for example `__APPLE__`.
 You need to delete this object at the end of the program.

 `SourceManager` is used by clang to load and cache source files.
 Again, its constructor takes no arguments.